Compassionate Hospice Care at Home

 Where can hospice care be provided?

 Hospice care can be provided wherever the patient calls home.
-This includes a private residence, a relative’s home, a nursing home, or an assisted living facility.
-Our team comes to you, allowing the patient to remain in a familiar and comforting environment surrounded by loved ones.
+This may include a private residence, a family member’s home, an assisted living facility, a nursing facility, or another appropriate care setting.
+Our hospice team provides scheduled visits and coordinates care with the patient, family, caregivers, and facility staff when applicable, helping patients remain in a familiar and comfortable environment.

 Does hospice mean giving up hope?